The incredible installation near Uluru is set to close at the end of 2020.

 As he sat on the flat red earth with nothing around but the towering monolith, he created a sketch.
 It was the first draft of what would become his most famous and recognisable work: Field of Light – an art installation that employs tens of thousands of small frosted-glass spheres, which transform their setting into a dreamily lit wonderland.

-Displayed in the grounds of Voyages Ayers Rock Resort, about 15 kilometres north of Uluru, the installation will remain lit for a year, officially opening on April 1.
+Displayed in the grounds of Voyages Ayers Rock Resort, about 15 kilometres north of Uluru, the installation will now remain until 31 December 2020.

 And the ultimate way to experience it?
 Book a tour so you can walk around it or even fly above it.
 “The best time to take photographs is at dusk, because you have the change in light,” says Munro.
 “But when it goes completely dark, you see it against the stars in the sky, which is a totally different experience.”